Historical Marker Details

 Subject:Camp site for the Pacific Railroad survey party in 1855.

 A Pacific Railroad Survey party searching for a practicable route for a railroad to connect the Sacramento Valley with the Columbia River passed near this point bound north on August 20, 1855.
 Lieutenant R.S.
-Williamson headed the party with 2nd Lieutenant Henry I. Abbot second in …
+Williamson headed the party with 2nd Lieutenant Henry I. Abbot second in command.
+Among the officers in the Army escort were Lieutenant Phil S. Sheridan and Lieutenant …

 Read More